-A walking tour of this wonderful mountain garden takes about an hour.
+A walking tour of this beautiful mountain garden takes about an hour.
 The best months to visit are June and July, which is when most of the plants bloom.
-Additionally, this is also the starting point of trails leading to nearby mountain peaks, such as Balinovac, Velika Kosa and Veliki Zavižan.
+Additionally, this is also the starting point of trails leading to nearby mountain peaks, such as Balinovac, Velika Kosa, and Veliki Zavižan.

 Historic Gacka River Mills

 One of the many small springs of the Gacka River, Majerovo vrilo is a magnificent historic site in Lika-Senj County.
 While once there were approximately 60 mills on the Gacka River and its tributaries, nowadays, only a few are still in use.
 They’re located at Majerovo vrilo, where you can experience local history first-hand.

 Set along crystal-clear water, these mills are open to the public.
 You can visit the flour mill, see how grain is turned into flour with the power of water.
 Afterward, you can buy flour that was milled in this traditional way—a souvenir as authentic as they get.
 During your visit, you can also sample roasted bread made with this flour.

 Otočac Christmas Market

 In the days before Christmas, the Otočac Tourist Board organizes Advent in Otočac, a traditional Christmastime festival where all local organizations, businesses, and residents participate.
 This two-day event is just what you can expect from a Croatian Christmas market.
 There’s plenty of festive music, Christmas carols, decorations, flickering lights, joy and love, and local handicrafts and food.